Seven Business Records Management Tips

 Every day or at least once a week...take those receipts you have put in that special place and file them.

 Do not just stick them in your desk drawer.
-If you have a very small business, you can file them in an accordion file separated into the 12 months.
+If you have a very small business, you can file them in an accordion file separated into the 12 months or put them in a binder with 12 dividers with tabs.
+You can use sheet protectors to put the receipts in,

-One way is to organize them in a series of file folders labeled by the month and year such as “Receipts July 2010”.
+Put in the sheet protectors and organize them in the binder or in a series of file folders labeled by the month and year such as “Receipts July 20xx”.
 You can keep this month and even last month’s on your desktop for easy filing and data entries.

 Another way you can manage your business receipts is by filing them into categories such as office supplies, advertising, utilities, etc.

-See this page for more ideas on filing and retaining your business receipts.
+See this page for more ideas on business records management.

-Tip #6: Enter your receipts into your accounting software often.
+Tip #7: Enter your receipts into your accounting software often:

 Most important business records management tip!
 Don’t let those nicely filed receipts stack up.
 Enter them into your accounting software at least once a month.
 I put a small check mark in the corner of my receipt to indicate that I have entered it into my accounting software.

-Tip #7: If you hate filing and data entry as much as I do...try Shoeboxed
+Tip #8: If you hate filing and data entry as much as I do…try Shoeboxed:

 This is a company I wished I would have known about years ago.
 You simply stuff all your receipts and/or business cards into a pre-addressed envelope, or take a picture of your receipt with your phone, or forward on all your email receipts such as Amazon to Shoeboxed and they scan it, categorize it, and organize it into your online secure account.
 No more worrying about filing your receipts!